 I’d heard of this $100,000 demand letter a couple of months earlier from April but it was not until around December 2012 that I actually spoke with the California author and saw the full copy of the demand letter that was later posted for everyone to comment on.
 April became friends with this author and was morally outraged by the stunning demand amount.
 Quite frankly, I understood April’s moral outrage as well as many ELI regulars who followed the “Dash Poem extortion scheme”.

-In my moral outrage and zeal to assist the California author, I obviously went a bit overboard in what I wrote in some forum posts.
+In my moral outrage and misplaced zeal to assist the California author, I obviously went overboard in what I wrote in some forum posts.
+I let my emotions get the better of me.
 Nevertheless, read objectively and in full context, the forum posts clearly did not indicate making physical threats or physical danger to her or anyone else.